arangodb/arangodb/3rdParty/README_maintainers.md

 * The sections should be collapsed, NOT showing the individual routes.

-  This confirms the `docExpansion` changes work correctly in the API documentation.
+  This confirms the `docExpansion` changes work correctly for the server API documentation.

 * When using the `POST /_api/cursor` route with a query the authenticated user is authorized to execute, the response should not indicate an